castiglionimax/process-csv/README.md

    ```
 ## Usage

-To test the application, you can utilize Postman or a similar tool.
+To test the application, you can use Postman or a similar tool.
 Below are the curl commands:

 To create a new account:
 ```sh